annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 Interesting suggestions I had from my network around this included the idea of [command intent](https://en.wikipedia.org/wiki/Intent_(military)) and Amazon's practice of [working backwards](https://www.allthingsdistributed.com/2006/11/working_backwards.html).

-As a team, we could also do more to share what we are working on as a team with the rest of Customer Products.
+As a team, we could also do more to share what we are working on with the rest of Customer Products.
 We've let people know that they are welcome to attend our stand-ups, but so far no-one has, and we could do more to let people know what we're working on.

 ## These changes have really improved how we work together